 Dublin’s course was intentionally designed to take advantage of Dublin’s high elevation (the course tops out at 1800 feet above sea level) and north-facing aspect.
 The course is in high demand due to its proximity to Boston and surrounding communities.
 According to Brad Bates, Head of School, “FIS homologation prequalifies Dublin to host national and international events where athletes hope to earn FIS points and qualify for the US National Team.
 For us, however, we are just happy to have such a fun and technical venue for our skiers to learn and enjoy the sport of skiing.
 None of this would have happened without the vision and support of Michael Lehmann, the son of our school’s founders, Paul and Nancy Lehmann.
 I also appreciate the efforts of our Buildings and Grounds Team and the support of trustee George Foote, who were all involved in constructing these trails.
 Our skiers already cannot wait for the 2016-17 season!”

 The Dublin School Nordic Center opened in January 2014.
-The 7 km trail system, provides the school with a state of the art training and racing facility to complement its long-existing 20 km trail system.
+The 8 km trail system, provides the school with a state of the art training and racing facility to complement its long-existing 20 km trail system below Harrisville Road.
+By combining the School's trails with those of Yankee Publishing's trails, skiers can now ski from the Dublin General Store to the summit of Beech Hill.
 The trails are designed to be challenging and fun, with lots of twists and turns to keep young people entertained while developing important skills and balance for the sport.
-Dublin School is in the process of having the International Ski Federation (FIS) homologate their race course to allow for the hosting of elite racing events.

 The Nordic Center is free and open to the public when not being used for school and regional events, and when conditions are safe for skiing.

-*During regular season, trails will be groomed and ready to ski on by 10:00am each day.
+*During regular season, our hope is that trails will be groomed and ready to ski on by 10:00 am each day.

 Skiers are reminded that the trails are designed to be challenging, that unmarked hazards may exist, and that the trails are not patrolled.
 We ask that people only ski and snowshoe on the trails.
 Pets are prohibited at the Nordic Center.